 The DFE will not normally re-investigate the substance of a complaint or overturn any decisions made by All Saints School.
 They will consider whether the School has adhered to education legislation and any statutory policies relevant to the complaint.
 The DFE will not substitute its decision for that of the Stage 2 Complaints Panel simply because the complainant disagrees with it.

-The complainant can refer their complaint to the Secretary of State at the Department for Education online at www.education.gov.uk/contactus, by telephone on 0370 000 2288 or by writing to:
+The complainant can refer their complaint to the Secretary of State at the Department for Education online at Contact the Department for Education (DfE) - GOV.UK, by telephone on 0370 000 2288.